 Director, WPI Immunology Frontier Research Center, Osaka University

-IFReC has concluded Academic Cooperation Agreements with domestic and foreign satellite institutes and related organizations to expand our research activity.
+IFReC has concluded Academic Cooperation Agreements with foreign institutes to expand our research activity.
 We are dedicated to the development of an attractive international research center with an excellent environment and support system that can draw front-line research scientists from around the world.
 Through the realization of this attractive international research center, we are aiming for novel strategies for the development of vaccines for infectious diseases, original concepts for immunity-based therapies for various infectious diseases and cancer, and methods for treating autoimmune diseases.

 The WPI program has set a target for a ratio of foreign researchers of at least 30%.
 At IFReC, researchers are recruited by international public advertisements, and an English-speaking environment has been created throughout the center, including the administrative office.